Shayta

-Shayta, also spelled Suhayta, S'heita or Su’heita, (سحيتا) was a Syrian village located in the Golan Heights.
+S-hayta, also spelled Suhayta, S'heita or Su'heita, (سحيتا) was a Syrian Druze village located in the Golan Heights.
 It was one of only six Syrian villages in the Golan Heights still populated following the Six-Day War.
-After Israel occupied the area in 1967, Shayta's population census was 176 people, down from 200 in 1960.
-In 1967, Shayta was partially destroyed and a military post built in its place.
+After Israel occupied the area in 1967, S-hayta's population census was 176 people, down from 200 in 1960.
+In 1967, S-hayta was partially destroyed and a military post built in its place.
 Israel completely destroyed the village in 1971-72 and its population was forcibly transferred to the neighboring village of Mas'ade.
 Today, its former inhabitants are still campaigning for the return to their village.
-Shayta was located near the ceasefire line between Syrian and Israeli forces.
+S-hayta was located near the ceasefire line between Syrian and Israeli forces.